javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Please note that the last line does not run the function, because there are no parentheses after `sayHi`.
 There are programming languages where any mention of a function name causes its execution, but JavaScript is not like that.

-In JavaScript, a function is a value and we can deal with it as a value.
-The code above shows its string representation, that is the source code.
+In JavaScript, a function is a value, so we can deal with it as a value.
+The code above shows its string representation, which is the source code.

 It is a special value of course, in the sense that we can call it like `sayHi()`.